stringtheorist/cyl_seg/README.md

 <maxit cylinder> : Maximum iterations for segmentation for generation of cylindrical model.
 <input file> : input .pcd file for cylinder segmentation.

-Notes:
+III.i Notes:
 1. The program writes two output files output_plane.pcd, and output_cylinder.pcd for the output of plane segmentation (planar inliers)  and cylinder segmentation (cylinder inliers).
 2. The output files are in the .pcd format.

 IV.
 VISUALIZATION
 -----------------

+There are two options.
+One can change directories to the top level directory of the project and run the script run_and_visualize.sh with the same arguments as the cylinder_segmentation executable.
-One can use pcl_viewer directly, or the visualize.sh script with the output pcd file as argument to visualize the result.
+Otherwise one can use pcl_viewer directly, or the visualize.sh script with the output pcd file as argument to visualize the result.
+Note that this requires pcl tools to be installed and pcl_viewer to be in the PATH.